Articles, Design Tips

-It was nudged back into the limelight by the hit TV series Mad Men, but it’s still easy to see why the Mid Century Modern style has a growing fan base.
+It was nudged back into the limelight by the hit TV series Mad Men, but it’s still easy to see why the Mid-Century Modern home design has a growing fan base.
 Resonating with Baby Boomers, Gen-Xers and Hipsters alike, ‘retro’ is cool for all the right reasons.

 It’s timeless, it’s easy to blend with today’s contemporary styles and it’s a nod to nostalgia without being ‘traditional’.
 But perhaps the biggest reason is that it makes sense.
 You don’t actually have to like Noguchi coffee tables or George Nelson clocks to fall for the beauty and simplicity of an elevation inspired by Mid Century Modern architecture.
 Or appreciate the volume and natural light achieved in a floor plan that takes its cues from a classic Palm Springs bungalow.
 Palm Springs?
 California?
 Aren’t we talking Perth here?
 Yes, we are.
 But let’s not forget that the Mid Century Modern movement was most popular in California, which has a similar climate to Perth.
 That’s why so many elements of the style resonate with us here in the West, especially when it comes to alfresco living and feeling connected to the outdoors.